“Links” are an important concept in SEO.

 To get started with this method, head to Google Webmaster Tools (GWT) and navigate to Search Traffic > Links to Your Site.
-Download the file to Excel and filter the results to find your most linked to content.
-Identify the pages on your site with the most inbound links.

 Internal links pass link juice.
 Therefore we can use pages with high inbound links to distribute that ranking power to other pages.